-As I said last year, I’m not sure when I started doing this or who got me started.
+As I said last year, I’m not sure when I started doing this or who got me started since many bloggers I knew were doing variations on it.
 According to a few notes on Evernote from previous years, my one word for 2014 actually was two words: “Focus” and “equilibrium.”
 The equilibrium part of it was because I had just discovered that year that I have tinnitus.
 In 2016, the word was “Reinvigorate.”
-Last year’s word was “Breathe.”
+In 2018, it was “Breathe.”

-I didn’t have to think much about this year’s word since it was obvious.
-In late March, I somehow injured my left knee.
-After several months of doctor appointments and physical therapy, in late October, I had arthroscopic surgery on the knee wherein a small mass of torn meniscus was removed and the cartilage around the knee was smoothed.
-While I am back to “normal duties” at my job at the library, I still have scar tissue that is in the process of healing.
+At the start of last year, I was recuperating from knee surgery the previous October.
+In late March 2019, I somehow injured my left knee.
+After several months of doctor appointments and physical therapy, in late October 2019, I had arthroscopic surgery on the knee wherein a small mass of torn meniscus was removed and the cartilage around the knee was smoothed.

-By journaling, I should clarify that I mean typing into an app called Journey on my laptop.
-Unfortunately, my printing and handwriting is atrocious (my wife blames my former job as a newspaper reporter where I had my own version of shorthand/”chicken scratches”) so I will not be using a physical journal.
+Last year I set a goal of reading a book a week (including one nonfiction book a month), journaling daily, and re-incorporating devotions into my daily routine.
+This year, I have the same goals, but with a slight different emphasis with my morning after starting online therapy in February even before the lockdown.
+Last year, I said that journaling for me would mean typing into an app called Journey on my laptop.
+I noted that unfortunately, my printing and handwriting is atrocious (my wife blames my former job as a newspaper reporter where I had my own version of shorthand/ “chicken scratches”) so as a result, I would not be using a physical journal.

 - Be quick to listen.